BigWhyPro/BigWhyPro.github.io/_posts/2024-04-01-time-is-the-only-asset.md

 ---
 layout: post
-title:  "Time Is The ONLY Asset That We Really Have"
+title:  "Renounce Materialism; Time Is The ONLY Asset That We Really Have"
 date:   2024-04-01 4:30:00
 categories: template
 ---